 Next step is to make the area where your dog loves to dig either inaccessible or undesirable.

-You can fill the hole with rocks or water, install a chicken wire around it, or even put a motion activated dog deterrent, which is intended for outdoor use.
+You can fill the hole with rocks or water, install chicken wire around it, or even put a motion-activated dog deterrent, which is intended for outdoor use.

-Motion activated deterrents work well because they are consistent and work independently.
+Motion-activated deterrents work well to stop dogs from digging because they are consistent and work independently.
 It can be exhausting guarding a hole in the ground just to keep your dog from digging.
 It’s always better to let machines do the work for you.

 IMPORTANT: This is only an additional aid to keep a dog from digging.
 You still need to do most of what’s mentioned above because if you don’t, your dog will easily find a new spot to dig in.